 1. IPFIX packets are generated on client endpoints by Anyconnect NVM module.

 2. The client endpoints forward IPFIX packets to the Collector IP address.

 3. The collector collects the information and forwards it to Splunk.

-4. Collector sends traffic to Splunk on two different streams: Per Flow Data and Endpoint Identity Data.
+4. Collector sends traffic to Splunk on three different streams: Per Flow Data, Endpoint Data and Interface Data.

 All traffic is UDP based on there is no acknowledgment of traffic.

 Default port for traffic: